Getting started

 • Anti-references?
 Things the product should explicitly not look like, equally named.

 Answer in your own words.
-The skill writes PRODUCT.md with the answers.
-Every future command run reads it automatically.
+The skill writes PRODUCT.md with the answers, and every future command reads it automatically.

 Open PRODUCT.md and read what it wrote.
 Edit anything that does not feel right.
 The file is yours.